Baked Ham Recipe (With Glaze)

 This post may contain affiliate links.
 Please read our disclosure policy.

-There is something special about a meat roast with perfect slices on a beautiful serving platter at your dinner table.
-It makes the meal seem a little “extra,” and that is precisely what you will get with this ham roast- don’t worry, the oven does all the hard work for you!
+There is something special about oven-baked ham with brown sugar glaze in perfect slices on a beautiful serving platter at your dinner table.
+It makes the meal seem a little “extra,” and that is precisely what you will get with this ham roast!
+It’s incredibly easy, and really, the oven does all the hard work for you!
 All you have to do is keep an eye on the cooking time.
-This easy recipe is achievable for everyone!

 Simple Ingredients